Living in Belgium? Find out how to get the right healthcare for you and your family with our guide to going to the

-Doctors in Belgium are available in both the public and private healthcare sectors, with some operating from private practices or being attached to specific clinics or hospitals.
+Doctors in Belgium are available in both the public and private healthcare sectors, with some operating from private practices or attached to specific clinics or hospitals.
 OECD data shows that 99% of residents can access treatment through the public healthcare system, but many pay for additional health insurance.

-When you visit the doctor in Belgium, you’ll generally need to pay an up-front fee, which will then be reimbursed in full or in part through your state or private health insurance policy.
+When you visit the doctor in Belgium, you’ll generally need to pay an up-front fee, for which you will then receive reimbursement in full or in part through your state or private health insurance policy.

 Medical surgeries generally open all day on weekdays from around 8 am to 5.30 or 6 pm.
 It’s also possible to visit an out-of-hours doctor in the evening or at the weekend if required.

 Who can access doctors in Belgium?

 Expats moving to Belgium need to register as a resident and make social security contributions in Belgium before they can join a state health insurance scheme and access healthcare.